NDUWRDC/LIMS/README.md

 ## Translations

-Translations can be define manually by editing files into directories *langs*.
+Translations can be defined manually by editing files into directories *langs*.
+Currently available language files: English.

 <!--
 This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.